getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 var a = new Foo();
 ```

-How do we then reflect on `a` to find out its "ancestry" (delegation linkage)?
+How do we then introspect `a` to find out its "ancestry" (delegation linkage)?
 The first approach embraces the "class" confusion:

 ```js
 a instanceof Foo; // true